pantaluna/pantaluna.github.io/README.md

 - KY-032 infrared obstacle avoidance sensor.
 - ZS-042 DS1302 RTC realtime clock.

-### Components
+### Extra ESP-IDF Components
 Secondly, I noticed that many coding patterns came back again and again in the first projects that I developed for the ESP32.

 So after a while I started putting those coding patterns in separate libraries, as any competent developer would do.
 The ESP-IDF is an extensible framework so these libraries are implemented as new ESP-IDF components which can be injected easily in any ESP-IDF based project.

-The libraries can roughly be divived in 3 groups:
+The libraries can roughly be divided in 3 groups:
-1. Related to programmming in the C language which has its own quirks, as any programming language does.
+1. Related to programmming in the C language (which has its own quirks as all other programming languages).
+Example: linked lists.
 2. Related to the ESP32 environment and the specifics of embedded systems.
 Some examples: an easy Wifi component, the SPIFFS file system.
+They make those ESP-IDF features much easier to use.
 3. Related to the peripherals that you wire up to the ESP32 chip or ESP32 module.
-Some examples: temperature sensors, RTC clocks, PIR and obstacle sensors.
+Some examples: temperature sensors, GPS boards, RTC clocks, PIR sensors, and obstacle sensors.
+The component abstracts the complexity of the sensor, and make it much easier to use.

 Let's highlight a few.